West Bromwich Strollers

 In 1949 Albion were promoted back to the First Division and in 1953-54 they came within a whisker of doing the League and Cup double.
 A 0-1 defeat by Wolves at The Hawthorns took the title to Wolverhampton but fans could console themselves with another FA Cup triumph, a 3-2 victory over Preston North End.

-Between 1969 and 1972 the throstle appeared on players' shirts for the first time.
-The design was changed in 1972 to represent a caged songbird and was rather cleverly designed to resemble a lower-case letter "a."
+The crest was changed in 1972 to represent a caged songbird and was rather cleverly designed to resemble a lower-case letter "a."
 This was rendered in navy blue on the home shirts of the period but at least once (21 October 1972) it was embroidered in red.
-The crest was replaced in 1975 by a simple monogramme.
+The crest was replaced in 1975 by a simple cypher.

 After two seasons in Division Two between 1974 and 1976, Albion were good enough to qualify for the UEFA Cup three times between 1978 and 1981 but in 1986 they were relegated to the Second Division and this time there was no quick return to the top.

 At the start of the 1986-87 season the throstle was reinstated.
-This was replaced in 1994 by the town coat of arms although the throstle continued to appear on the shorts, a rare example of a team wearing two official badges on their strip.
+This was replaced in 1994 by the town coat of arms although it continued to appear on the shorts, a rare example of a team wearing two official badges on their strip.

 In 1991 the club dropped into the Third Division for the first time in their history.
 It took two seasons to return to the Second Division.